Quantitative Socionics

 Questionnaire

-A public research questionnaire will be the primary data-collection instrument for this project.
+A public research questionnaire will be the primary data-collection instrument for this project (coming soon).
 At present, the site focuses on the analytical corpus and the underlying empirical materials.

 Research sections